August Witkowski: Biography

 In 1910 he became a president of the Jagiellonian University (1910–1911).
 He died in 1913 and was buried at the Rakowicki Cemetery (in his Roman Catholic tomb, section Ł, 24 January).

-Works
+Work

 He worked mostly as an experimental physicist.
 His research interests concentrated mostly in the physical properties and laws concerning gases especially in low temperatures.
 In this way, he contributed also in meteorology by his research of expansion and compressibility of atmospheric air and by his investigation of thermodynamic properties of air He was interested as well in electric phenomena in atmosphere.
 He ran investigation of atmosphere electricity in mountain environment.